phetsims/function-builder/doc/implementation-notes.md

 ## Model

-This section provides an overview of the most important model elements.
+This section provides an overview of the most important model elements, and some miscellaneous topics related to the model.

 [Movable](https://github.com/phetsims/function-builder/blob/master/js/common/model/Movable.js)
 is the base type for anything that can be moved (ie, cards and functions).